owulveryck/blog/content/post/yolo-faces.md

 The business logic should be as independent as possible of any framework.
 The best way to represent the neural network is to be as close as possible as its definition; The original implementation of the YOLO model (from "darknet") is in C; There are other reimplementations in Tensorflow, Keras, Java, ...

-I am using [ONNX](https://onnx.ai/) as a format for the business logic; It is an Intermediate Representation that is, therefore, of a framework.
+I am using [ONNX](https://onnx.ai/) as a format for the business logic; It is an Intermediate Representation that is, as a consequence, independant of a framework.

-To create the ONNX format, I am using Keras with the tools:
+To create the ONNX format, I am using Keras with thei following tools:

 * [`yad2k`](https://github.com/allanzelener/yad2k.git) to create a Keras model from YOLO;
 * [`keras2onnx`](https://pypi.org/project/keras2onnx/) to encode it into ONNX.